-An Open Letter to Kindle Readers on how to manage your kindle from 2014
+Manage your Kindle – An Open Letter to Kindle Readers on how to manage your kindle from 2014

 Thank you for taking the time to read and even better review my book.
 I hope you really enjoyed it; however, I noticed that you had some complaints about, formatting/grammar/hyperlinks/cover/facts.
 (Delete as applicable).
 I am sorry if this spoiled your enjoyment of the plot.
 I did notice that you seem to have unearthed several issues which I know have been corrected.
 I do try and correct errors when they are pointed out to me in helpful reviews, messages or other contacts, including over beers in a local pub.

 To correct these errors and a good reason for using Kindle I update the version.
-Amazon allow Kindle users on whatever platform to have this updated version automatically download by setting the switches shown below to on.
+Amazon allows Kindle users on whatever platform to have this updated version automatically download by setting the switches shown below to on.
 This is on your manage my kindle account page.

 If you had done this you dear reader would not have experienced the issues that clearly reduced your reading pleasure.
 I know it is my fault entirely for publishing so ineptly that these faults occurred.
 Unfortunately, I am not Harper and Collins and I do not have access to their resources to reduce the likelihood of such mistakes creeping through.
 I know that you must have bought the book with those faults when it was offered for 99c, which is considerably less then you would have paid for a traditional published work.
 It may be a cheek for me to charge for anything so badly turned out.
 So bad that you felt leaving a critical review about the formatting/grammar/hyperlinks/cover/facts, (Delete as applicable), was entirely necessary.
 I agree and as I have already said I apologise for putting you through the trauma.
-If there is one thing you could do for myself, and other authors who do take the time to update their humble offerings, please change you Kindle settings. that would mean that when you do get round to reading the book almost a year after it was grabbed on special offer you might benefit from the revisions and thereby enjoy your purchase as a story rather than an editing mission.
+If there is one thing you could do for myself, and other authors who do take the time to update their humble offerings, please change you Kindle settings.
+That would mean that when you do get round to reading the book almost a year after it was grabbed on special offer you might benefit from the revisions and thereby enjoy your purchase as a story rather than an editing mission.

 P.S.
 I am now investing thousands of dollars in professional editing of my work.
 Will that lead to more sales?
 The jury is out and not whilst I have readers reading old versions, my fault I know not theirs.